Mark9Mbugua/Django-To-Do-List/README.md

-# A To Do List
+# A To-do List App
-This is a simple application which enables users to keep track of their schedules both in the long and short term.
+This is a simple to-do list application which outlines the best possible steps a young an inexperienced software developer can take in order to land that first job.

+# Hosting
+This application is hosted on Heroku.
+To access it click [here](https://ourrtodolist.herokuapp.com/)

 ## Getting Started
 Clone the repo from GitHub: